sfdeloach/learn-angular/README.md

   }
 ```

- - Template reference variables can also be used to conditionally display helpful messages to the user.
-This example will only display the message after the user incorrectly enters an email address after an attempt (notice the && operator to test for both conditions):
+ - Template reference variables (TRV) can also be used to conditionally display helpful messages to the user when associated with `ngModel`.
+This example will only display the message after the user incorrectly enters an email address after an attempt (notice the && operator to test for both conditions, also notice that we are using `ngModel` here with the TRV, not `ngForm`):

 ```
         <div class="form-group">